 During the last five years, the Contracting Parties have complied in all material respects with all continuing disclosure undertakings made by them in accordance with the Rule.
-The Town of Northlake became obligated to file annual reports with the nationally recognized municipal securities information repository ("NRMSIR") in an offering that took place in 2014.
+The Town of Northlake ("Northlake") became obligated to file annual reports with the nationally recognized municipal securities information repository ("NRMSIR") in an offering that took place in 2014.
 Due to an administrative oversight, certain financial information and audited financial statements were not timely filed with the NRMSIR for fiscal year ending September 30, 2014.
-The audit for fiscal year ending September 30, 2014 was accepted by the Town's council on March 12, 2015, and filed with its other obligated information on June 10, 2015, including a notice of late filing.
-Due to an administrative oversight, the Town of Flower Mound did not file notices of two underlying rating upgrades that occurred on March 24, 2014 until July 17, 2014.
-Additionally, multiple downgrades of monoline bond insurers that had insured Town obligations occurred within the past five years that were not filed until December 1, 2014.
-The Town has adopted financial policies for debt management to monitor inclusion of events that should be reported in the EMMA system.
+The audit for fiscal year ending September 30, 2014 was accepted by Northlake's council on March 12, 2015, and filed with its other obligated information on June 10, 2015, including a notice of late filing.